paralax/awesome-honeypots/README.md

 - System instrumentation
     - [Sysdig](http://www.sysdig.org) - open source, system-level exploration: capture system state and activity from a running Linux instance, then save, filter and analyze
+    - [Fibratus](https://github.com/rabbitstack/fibratus) - tool for exploration and tracing of the Windows kernel

 - Honeypot for USB-spreading malware
     - [Ghost-usb](https://github.com/honeynet/ghost-usb-honeypot) -  honeypot for malware that propagates via USB storage devices